ThePaperLuigi/The-Stars-Above/README.md

 If you would like to contribute to the HJSON file, please look into the template.hjson file in the Localization folder.
 If you have trouble following the examples, please ask a member of the Discord Server for assistance.

 2. Translators:
-If you would like to translate The Stars Above to another language, I really appreciate it, but please wait until the English HJSON file is complete; this will make your job a lot easier.
+If you would like to translate The Stars Above to another language, please look in the Discord Server's #translation-information channel, this will make your job a lot easier.

 # Mod Support
 If you're a mod developer, and you'd like Starfarer dialogue for your bosses or biomes, please shoot me a DM on Discord (PaperLuigi#0001) and I'll try to get back to you.